-Alarms are pre-defined conditions, that when met, can trigger screenshots, email notifications to the account administrator, a popup message to the device user, and application termination on the device that triggered the alarm.
+Alarms are pre-defined conditions, that when met, can trigger actions like screenshots, email notifications to the account administrator, a popup message to the device user, and application termination on the device that triggered the alarm.
 Alarms are created in two steps, conditions (or rules/triggers) and actions, which together create an ‘if/then’ statement that creates a complete alarm.
 For example, if a user opens iTunes on their computer, then send an email to the administrator.

 How to set a basic Alarm:

 You can set alarms for virtually any activity.
-The most common use we see is when clients choose to set alarms that are triggered by the usual distraction sites (Facebook, ESPN, Fanduel, Netflix, etc…), but some of our larger clients prefer adding alarms for each time a USB device is inserted into a monitored device, or setting a ‘reverse alarm’ that will fire on, and block every site except your list of permitted URLs.
+The most common use we see is when clients choose to set alarms that are triggered by the usual distraction sites (Facebook, ESPN, Fanduel, Netflix, etc…).
+Others choose to add alarms for each time a USB device is inserted into a monitored device or set a ‘reverse alarm’ that will trigger and block every site except your list of permitted URLs.
 To learn more about blocking, check out our Website Blocking page.

 ActivTrak comes with 8 pre-built alarms, but you can create your own custom alarms to specifically fit any need you have.
 All alarms are customizable.